garrandall/popular-music-data/tracks/you-re-fooling-you-the-dramatics.md

 You're fooling you
 You're fooling you (You're fooling you)
 You're fooling you (You're fooling you)
-You're fooling you (You're fooling you) ooh, ooh
+You're fooling you (You're fooling you) oh, oh

 Ah, you're skipping (ah you're moving)
 All around me and you're scheming